-Criterion 12: Wood, including engineered wood products and natural materials used in furniture products shall not be treated or impregnated with fungicides and insecticides that are listed as IARC 2B.
+Criterion 14: Natural materials used in the mattress shall not be treated or impregnated with fungicides and insecticides that are listed as IARC 2B.
 Refer to: http://monographs.iarc.fr/ENG/Classification/index.php.

 Note: IARC 1 and IARC 2A substances are addressed under the Hazardous Materials section of this standard.

-DoC 12.1: Signed documentation from the applicant stating that any pesticides used are not classified by the IARC as Group 1, 2A, or 2B.
-The documentation must show the type of wood, origin, certification if applicable and supplier, and include a schedule of all agents used (including CAS numbers and names) to treat wood and other natural materials.
+DoC 14.1: Signed documentation from the applicant stating that any pesticides used are not classified by the IARC as Group 1, 2A, or 2B.
+The documentation must show the type of wood, origin, certification if applicable and supplier, and include a schedule of all agents used (including CAS numbers and names) to treat fibre and other natural materials.
 If the applicant does not perform the treatment as part of the manufacturing process, this statement should come from the supplier of the pre-treated timber.